shivang-ts/Stock-price-prediction/README.md

-# Stock-price-prediction using stacked LSTM on Apple stock price dataset
+# Stock price prediction using stacked LSTM on Apple's price dataset.